sangecz/ShopInOrder/README.md

 | DELETE     | /item/id   | delete item with given id                       |                                    |
 | DELETE     | /itemDeleteCrossed | delete crossed items                    | objectIds                          |

+* **All methods except the first three require passing session token named "token" from /login or /register request as a header: "token".**
+* all POST methods accept parameters in body (raw).
 * successful **registration requires email verification** (=click on received link in registration email)
 * all **requests** and **responses** are in **JSON**, see examples below
 * **position**: lower number, higher position